metis-data/metis-book/docs/Quickstart.md

 ![spaces%2F-MiqIHa1G-OhMZ7Fui__%2Fuploads%2FljU9ZO6HotxQrUaOryp6%2FBuild%20with%20confidence.webp](Quickstart/spaces2F-MiqIHa1G-OhMZ7Fui__2Fuploads2FljU9ZO6HotxQrUaOryp62FBuild20with20confidence.webp)

-Metis works with you across the software development lifecycle.
-We provide a wide range of solutions for every aspect of database-related development.
+Metis natively integrates to the modern (GitOps) SDLC.
+Metis provides a holistic solution for every aspect of the database-related development, observability and troubleshooting.

 ## Metis helps you to: